agentmorris/camera-trap-ml-survey/README.md

 Code and models available [here](https://github.com/Evolving-AI-Lab/deep_learning_for_camera_trap_images).

 Cross-validation was by sequence, not by location.
-I.e., the same locations appeared in training and test.
 Results should be interpreted in the context of a network of stationary cameras (like Snapshot Serengeti).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/pnas.1719367115fig01.jpg" width="500">